aliencam/ckopas.github.io/_pages/about.md

 * [Laboratory Resources](https://www.cameronkopas.com/resources/), including instrument interface programs, tutorial videos, and instrument procedures
 * A [Portfolio](https://www.cameronkopas.com/portfolio/) of lab instruments and systems that I have managed.

-If you would like to contact me before I set up a contact page, please use Twitter, LinkedIn, or ResearchGate.
+If you would like to contact me before I set up a contact page, send an email to [first name].[last initial]  at gmail, or contact me on Twitter, LinkedIn, or ResearchGate.